Keypoint Transformer: Solving Joint Identification in Challenging Hands and Object Interactions for Accurate 3D Pose Estimation: Evaluation

 \paragraph{Training and test sets. } We introduce a dataset named $\twohodataset$ comprising sequences of two hands manipulating an object automatically annotated with the 3D poses of the hands and the object, by extending the work of \cite{hampali2020honnotate} to consider two hands.
-In this dataset, six different subjects manipulate 10 different objects from YCB using both hands.
-We captured 50K training images and 12K test images using a multi-view setup with 5 RGBD cameras. $\twohodataset$ test set contains 3 objects seen in the training set.
-More details are provided in the suppl. mat. $\twohodataset$ is more challenging than previous hand interaction datasets as there are many large occlusions between the hands and the objects.
+Figs.~\ref{fig:teaser} and \ref{fig:ho_qual} show some images.
+Five different subjects manipulate 10 different objects from YCB using both hands with a functional intent.
+We captured 60'998 training images and 15'342 test images using a 5 RGBD cameras multi-view setup.
+The $\twohodataset$ test set contains 7 objects seen in the training set and 1 unseen object.
+More details are provided in the supplementary material. $\twohodataset$ is significantly more challenging than previous hand interaction datasets as there are many large occlusions between the hands and the objects.

-\paragraph{Metrics and Results} We use the MPJPE and MRRPE metrics~(see Section~\ref{sec:interhands}) for the hand and the MSSD metric for the object~(see Section~\ref{sec:ho3d}).
-We estimate the parent-relative joint vector representation of the 2 hand poses (40 joint queries), right hand relative translation of the left hand (1 query) and right hand relative object pose (2 queries) with a total of 43 queries at the transformer decoder.
-We also used HO-3D train split and mirrored the images randomly during training to obtain right hand- and left hand-only images, to later combine with the training set of $\twohodataset$.
+\paragraph{Metrics and Results} We use the 3D joint representation for the hand pose and evaluate the accuracy using the MPJPE and MRRPE metrics~(see Section~\ref{sec:interhands}) for the hand and the MSSD metric for the object~(see Section~\ref{sec:ho3d}).
+Details about the angle of symmetry for different objects considered during training and evaluation is provided in the suppl. mat.
+Due to large occlusions of the object by the hands, a portion of images are unsuitable for object pose estimation.
+We identify these images as the ones whose ground truth object segmentation area is less than 2\% of the cropped image area and exclude them from the object pose estimation during training and evaluation.
+We also used the HO-3D train split and mirrored the images randomly during training to obtain right hand- and left hand-only images, to later combine with the training set of $\twohodataset$.

-Our method achieves a MPJPE of 2.84 cm and a MRRPE of 9.08 cm on this dataset.
-Due to large mutual occlusions, estimating the translation between the hands is more challenging and the MRRPE is 2.5 times worse than on InterHands2.6M which does not contain objects.
-On objects, our method achieves MSSD values of 15.29 cm with object specific MSSD values of 7.83 cm, 9.68 cm and 21.52 cm for `Power Drill', `Bleach Cleanser' and `Pitcher Base' , respectively.
-The large error for the non-symmetric `Pitcher Base' object is mainly due to the limitation of our method to identify the 'handle' which is crucial to disambiguate the poses, thus resulting in inaccurate rotation along the z-axis of the estimated poses for the `Pitcher Base'.
-We show some qualitative results in Fig.~\ref{fig:ho_qual} and the supplementary material.
+Our method achieves an MPJPE of 3.09 cm and an MRRPE of 8.28 cm on this dataset.
+Due to large occlusions by the object, estimating the translation between the hands is more challenging and the MRRPE is about 2.5 times worse than on InterHands2.6M which does not contain objects.
+On objects, our method achieves MSSD values of 7.96~cm.
+We provide object-specific MSSD values in the supplementary material.
+Fig.~\ref{fig:ho_qual} shows qualitative results.